jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostDataRetentionApi.md

 );

-final policyId = policyId_example; // String | The ID of the granular retention policy. final page = 56; // int | The page to select.
-final perPage = 56; // int | The number of teams per page.
+final String policyId = 'policyId_example'; // String | The ID of the granular retention policy. final int page = 56; // int | The page to select. final int perPage = 56; // int | The number of teams per page.
 There is a maximum limit of 200 per page.

 try {
   final result = await client.dataRetention.getTeamsForRetentionPolicy(policyId, page, perPage);